KahWee - Web Development, AI Tools & Tech Trends

 sudo nano /private/etc/apache2/httpd.conf

-Find the line for rewrite_module.
+Find the rewrite_module line.
 It's commented out by default:

 #LoadModule rewrite_module libexec/apache2/mod_rewrite.so